 Generally, the same standards of acceptable student conduct which apply to any school activity shall apply to use of the DCS.
 This policy does not attempt to articulate all required and/or acceptable uses of the DCS; nor is it the intention of this policy to define all inappropriate usage.

-Administrative regulations will further define general guidelines of appropriate student conduct and use as well as prescribed behavior.
+Administrative regulations will further define general guidelines of appropriate student conduct and use as well as proscribed behavior.

 District students shall also adhere to the laws, policies and rules governing computers including, but not limited to, copyright laws, rights of software publishers, license agreements, and student rights of privacy created by federal and state law.

 Students who engage in unacceptable use may lose access to the DCS in accordance with applicable due process procedures, and may be subject to further discipline under the District's school conduct and discipline policy and the District Code of Conduct.
 The District reserves the right to pursue legal action against a student who willfully, maliciously or unlawfully damages or destroys property of the District.
 Further, the District may bring suit in civil court against the parents/guardians of any student who willfully, maliciously or unlawfully damages or destroys District property pursuant to General Obligations Law Section 3-112.
 Student data files and other electronic storage areas will be treated like school lockers.
+This means that such areas shall be considered to be School District property lockers.
 This means that such areas shall be considered to be School District property subject to control and inspection.
 The Computer Coordinator may access all such files and communications without prior notice to ensure system integrity and that users are complying with the requirements of this policy and accompanying regulations.
 Students should NOT expect that information stored on the DCS will be private.